 What to eat in Spain

 What to eat in Spain very much depends on where you are.
+For example if you’re in southern spain, like Andalusia we would recommend trying the classic Rabo de Toro, while if you’re up in Northern spain you might want to try the Bacalao a la Vizcaína if you’re in the Basque Country.
 We would always recommend seeking out the local speciality, as well as checking the season you’re in – what’s freshest is always the best!
 Let’s take a look at some of the essential foods you need to try when you visit Spain.

 – Manchego – You know it.
 Ewe’s milk.
 Hard.
 Sweet.
 Nutty.